muink/ghpages-fileserver/README.md

 Forked from <Karlheinzniebuhr/ghpages-fileserver>, see [README-software](README-software.md).

 The jekyll implementation is licensed under MIT. <br/>
-The contents, however, is licensed under CC-BY-NC-SA 4.0.
+The content, however, is licensed under CC-BY-NC-SA 4.0.